Nervosys/Botnix/docs/languages-frameworks/python.section.md

 ## CPython Update Schedule {#python-cpython-update-schedule}

 With [PEP 602](https://www.python.org/dev/peps/pep-0602/), CPython now follows a yearly release cadence.
-In nixpkgs, all supported interpreters are made available, but only the most recent two interpreters package sets are built; this is a compromise between being the latest interpreter, and what the majority of the Python packages support.
+In botpkgs, all supported interpreters are made available, but only the most recent two interpreters package sets are built; this is a compromise between being the latest interpreter, and what the majority of the Python packages support.